Exercise Classes for Older Adults That Are Good for the Body and Easy on the Joints

 Luckily, you don’t have to bench press a ton of weight to feel results.
 Active adult classes use low impact bodyweight exercises.
 Examples include chair squats, wall pushups, and leg stands.

-Cycling exercise classes for active adults allows any type of fitness level to adapt to their current ability.
+Cycling exercise classes for active adults allow any type of fitness level to adapt their workout to their current ability.
 In fact, cycling can help those who have mobility concerns find a great way to improve their fitness.

 Recumbent bikes can help give extra back and pelvis support to those who need it.
 And stationary bikes are adjustable to limit the repetitive impact to the knees, making it a low impact exercise on the joints.

 Older adult cycling classes are a safe place to enjoy stationary bike riding.
 Instructors take care of ensuring everyone rides in good riding form and keeps the intensity levels appropriate to different fitness levels.